Wilderness 2020 – An Update

 We operate a personal assistant ticket scheme, at no additional cost, for eligible customers, available only on Adult and Teen Tickets.
 These can be applied for when booking to stay in our Accessibility Campsite or any of our other campsites by following the below instructions.

 - If you know you’ll be applying for a PA ticket then please do not not book a ticket for them at your initial booking, as this will not be refunded if your application is approved.

-- Book the required number of Accessible Festival Ticket(s) (minus personal assistant).
+- Choose your preferred campsite and book the required number of Festival Ticket(s) (minus personal assistant).

-- Apply for your personal assistant ticket and submit supporting documentation using our Accessibility Application Form – not yet open for 2021.
+- Apply for your PA ticket and submit supporting documentation using our Accessibility Application Form.

 Each PA ticket is provided on the expectation that your PA is willing and able to assist you throughout your visit and would be available and able to help you in the event of an emergency.